Pajinek/docker-spacewalk/README.md

 ## Travis test

+This docker image, can be runned on Travis CI for testing PR

 ## How to run by Ansible

 The way how to install Spacewalk nightly that takes 3 minute.